kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- If initialize more than 5, the program will get stuck waiting at the latch because there are only 5 Olivia threads invoking the `countDown` method, so it never waits to zero
 - Common CountDownLatch Usage
 	- Initialize count to 1 as a simple on/off gate.
 Any number of threads can wait at that gate until the controlling thread executes the countDown method once, which unleashes those waiting threads to continue on.
-	- Initialize count to N can be used to make one thread wait until N other threads have completed some action and invoke the `countDown` method or wait for some action to complete N times.
+	- Initialize count to N can be used to make N threads to complete some action and invoke the `countDown` method or wait for some action to complete N times.
 ```java
 class Shopper extends Thread {